What is the Employment Rights Bill 2024?

 Despite that, let’s take a look at potential new laws and legislative amendments:

-The Equality (Race and Disability) Bill aims to tackle inequality by enshrining in law the full right to equal pay for ethnic minorities and disable people.
+The Equality (Race and Disability) Bill aims to tackle inequality by providing full rights to equal pay for ethnic minorities and disabled people.
 The bill also hopes to introduce mandatory ethnicity and disability pay gap reporting.

-The Worker Protection Act is set to pass on the 26 October.
-The act states employers have a new legal duty to take reasonable steps to prevent sexual harassment of its workers.
-The government has working on strengthening the process of employers taking reasonable steps to prevent sexual harassment.
+The Worker Protection Act is set to pass on the 26th of October 2024.
+Employers have a legal duty to prevent sexual harassment of its workers.
+The government is working on strengthening the process of prevention, as well as highlighting reasonable steps and procedures.

 Get expert advice on the new Employment Rights Bill with Peninsula